-As of June 30, 2013, Ryanair's operating fleet was composed of 303 Boeing 737-800 "next generation" aircraft, each having 189 seats.
-Ryanair's fleet totaled 305 Boeing 737-800s at March 31, 2013.
-The Company expects to have an operating fleet comprising approximately 410 Boeing 737-800s at March 31, 2019 depending on the level of lease returns/disposals.
+As of June 30, 2014, Ryanair had a principal fleet of 297 Boeing 737-800 aircraft and 5 additional leased aircraft acquired on short term leases for the summer of 2014 to provide extra capacity.
+The principal fleet was composed of 297 Boeing 737-800 "next generation" aircraft, each having 189 seats.
+Ryanair's fleet totaled 297 Boeing 737-800s at March 31, 2014.
+The Company expects to have an operating fleet comprising approximately 426 Boeing 737-800s at March 31, 2019 depending on the level of lease returns/disposals.

-Between March 1999 and March 2013, Ryanair took delivery of 348 new Boeing 737-800 "next generation" aircraft under its contracts with Boeing and disposed of 43 such aircraft, including 17 lease handbacks.
+Between March 1999 and March 2014, Ryanair took delivery of 348 new Boeing 737-800 "next generation" aircraft under its contracts with Boeing and disposed of 51 such aircraft, including 25 lease handbacks.

-Under the terms of the 2013 Boeing Contract, Ryanair has agreed to purchase the 175 New Aircraft over a five year period from fiscal 2015 to 2019, with delivery beginning in September 2014.
-The New Aircraft will benefit from a net effective price not dissimilar to that under the 2005 Boeing Contract which was approved by Shareholders in 2005 and will be used on new and existing routes to grow Ryanair's business.
+Under the terms of the 2013 Boeing Contract, Ryanair has agreed to purchase the 180 new aircraft over a five year period from fiscal 2015 to 2019, with delivery beginning in September 2014.
+The new aircraft will benefit from a net effective price not dissimilar to that under the 2005 Boeing Contract which was approved by shareholders in 2005 and will be used on new and existing routes to grow Ryanair's business.

 The Boeing 737-800 represents the current generation of Boeing's 737 aircraft.
 It is a short-to-medium range aircraft and seats 189 passengers.
-The Basic Price (equivalent to a standard list price for an aircraft of this type) for each of the Boeing 737-800 series aircraft is approximately US\$78.1 million and the Basic Price will be increased for certain "buyer-furnished" equipment, amounting to approximately US\$2.9 million per New Aircraft, which Ryanair has asked Boeing to purchase and install on each of the New Aircraft.
-In addition, an "Escalation Factor" will be applied to the basic price to reflect increases in the Employment Cost Index and Producer Price Index between the time the basic price was set in the 2013 Boeing Contract and the period 18 to 24 months prior to the delivery of any such New Aircraft.
+The basic price (equivalent to a standard list price for an aircraft of this type) for each of the Boeing 737-800 series aircraft is approximately US\$78.1 million and the basic price will be increased for certain "buyer-furnished" equipment, amounting to approximately US\$2.9 million per new aircraft, which Ryanair has asked Boeing to purchase and install on each of the new aircraft.
+In addition, an "Escalation Factor" will be applied to the basic price to reflect increases in the Employment Cost Index and Producer Price Index between the time the basic price was set in the 2013 Boeing Contract and the period 18 to 24 months prior to the delivery of any such new aircraft.

 Boeing has granted Ryanair certain price concessions as part of the 2013 Boeing Contract.
-These will take the form of credit memoranda to Ryanair for the amount of such concessions, which Ryanair may apply toward the purchase of goods and services from Boeing or toward certain payments, other than advance payments, in respect of the New Aircraft.
-Boeing and CFMI (the manufacturer of the engines to be fitted on the New Aircraft) have also agreed to provide Ryanair with certain allowances for promotional and other activities, as well as providing certain other goods and services to Ryanair on concessionary terms.
-Those credit memoranda and promotional allowances will effectively reduce the price of each New Aircraft payable by Ryanair.
-As a result, the "effective price" (the purchase price of the New Aircraft net of discounts received from Boeing) of each New Aircraft will be significantly below the basic price mentioned above.
-The effective price applies to all New Aircraft due for delivery from September 2014.
+These will take the form of credit memoranda to Ryanair for the amount of such concessions, which Ryanair may apply toward the purchase of goods and services from Boeing or toward certain payments, other than advance payments, in respect of the new aircraft.
+Boeing and CFMI (the manufacturer of the engines to be fitted on the new aircraft) have also agreed to provide Ryanair with certain allowances for promotional and other activities, as well as providing certain other goods and services to Ryanair on concessionary terms.
+Those credit memoranda and promotional allowances will effectively reduce the price of each new aircraft payable by Ryanair.
+As a result, the "effective price" (the purchase price of the new aircraft net of discounts received from Boeing) of each new aircraft will be significantly below the basic price mentioned above.
+The effective price applies to all new aircraft due for delivery from September 2014.

-For additional details on the Boeing contracts, scheduled aircraft deliveries and related expenditures and their financing, as well as the terms of the arrangements under which Ryanair currently leases 57 of the aircraft in its operating fleet, see "Item 5.
+For additional details on the Boeing contracts, scheduled aircraft deliveries and related expenditures and their financing, as well as the terms of the arrangements under which Ryanair currently leases 51 of the aircraft in its operating fleet, see "Item 5.
 Operating and Financial Review and Prospects-Liquidity and Capital Resources."